 When combined with natural movements and heavy flash, it makes a perfect bait to catch many game fish.
 You can find the Kastmaster in almost all tackle stores, and it is heavily used already.
 There are twenty-six color patterns to choose from and eleven different sizes.
 This is a spoon that is known for not causing line twists much at all.
 You can use it for casting and retrieving, trolling, jigging, and just about every other technique you can with a spoon.
 Machined out of solid steel, it is durable and will hold its shape after big salmon or stripers give a big bite.

 7. Buzz Bomb Rotating And Vibrating Jigging Spoon

 The Buzz Bomb jigging spoon from Buzz Bomb Tackle is an unconventional but effective jigging spoon.
 The way it works is unique.
 Instead of having a hook mounted to a spoon, the buzz bomb resembles a hollow propeller.
 You should tie a hook onto a piece of leader before threading the rotating base onto the top of the hook.
 As it is retrieved, it revolves in the water.
 It is effective on most species, but it works particularly well for saltwater species that hunt baitfish.
 This lure will let you change hooks very easily when you want to.
 It even works with single hooks.

 You have a choice of fourteen different color options.
 There are also six different lengths as well as seven weights.
 It also works well for pike and Lake Erie walleye.
-We recommend throwing it on a stiff rod spooled with excellent fishing line and a decent quality spinning reel.
+We recommend throwing it on a stiff rod spooled with an excellent fishing line and a decent-quality spinning reel.
 Always make sure you are retrieving a little faster to ensure you get those aggressive fish out of the cover.
-We love Buzz Bombs because they are high quality and affordable fishing baits that almost anybody can be successful using.
+We love Buzz Bombs because they are high-quality and affordable fishing baits that almost anybody can be successful using.
 They are also used to catch Coho salmon in a ton of places.